john-science/mazelib/docs/API.md

 ##### Go back to the main [README](../README.md)

-The mazelib library provides tools for creating and solving 2D mazes in Python.
+The `mazelib` library provides tools for creating and solving 2D mazes in Python.
 The library includes all of the classic algorithms for creating and solving mazes.
-Most of these algorithms are implemented with optional parameters to customize the result.
+Most of these have optional parameters to customize the result.
 Several more modern methods are also provided, to help expedite practical use-cases.

-The mazelib library supports Python versions 3.3.x to 3.6.x.
+The mazelib library supports Python versions 3.3 and up.

 ## How to Create a Maze